RyanDSteiner/16_Quads_Geoboard_Puzzle/README.md

 Download the file 16_Quadrilaterals_Geoboard_Puzzle_1.0.jar and run the executable jar file.

-The JAR file was built using Java 22.0.1, so you need Java 22 installed to run.
+The JAR file was built using Java 22.0.1, so you need a Java version compatible with Java 22 to run.

 ## Using the program